sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 To perform a Differential Expression Analysis (DEA), it is easier to have a single file gathering all the read counts of the different samples.

-**Exercise:** Implement a rule to list and merge read count files (coming from `rule reads_quantification_genes`) into a single file using the Python script provided [here](https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/scripts/solutions/day2/session4/workflow/scripts/count_table.py).
+**Exercise:** Implement a rule to list and merge read count files (coming from rule `reads_quantification_genes`) into a single file using the Python script provided [here](https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/scripts/solutions/day2/session4/workflow/scripts/count_table.py).

-!!! note "Information on the script to compute the table"
+??? info "Information on the script to compute the table"
     * You can download the script with `wget https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/scripts/solutions/day2/session4/workflow/scripts/count_table.py`
     * It goes in a special directory in your workflow
     * It is written in Python